alfille/foxholes.github.io/README.md

 This program is a way to test strategies.

-The game is the catch a fox who must between your moves.
+The game is the catch a sleeping fox who wakes at night and moves to an adjacent hole.
 The fox moves one hole in either direction (but not past either end).
+You can look in one hole each day to see if you found the fox.

 ## Schrödinger's fox